ansible/ansible-rulebook/docs/multi_events.rst

           - event.i == 2

 Once an event matches it is removed and wont match any subsequent conditions.
-This case would work since the event expression is different
+This case would work since the event expression is different:

 .. code-block:: yaml